-Not only is aluminum conductive, but it’s also relatively strong when made so thin (ribbon diaphragms are typically less that 5 microns thick).
+Not only is aluminum conductive, but it's also relatively strong when made so thin (ribbon diaphragms are typically less than 5 microns thick).
 Corrugation helps to add strength and flexibility to the diaphragm since the ribbons are typically suspended rather loosely within the baffle.

 - Aluminum is conductive (3.77×107 Siemens per meter), but less so than copper (5.96×107 Siemens per meter).

 - Aluminum is very light (2.7 g/cm3) and allows the diaphragm to be reactive even at lower tensions.